 While it is vital to be comfortable, dressing for success can help you get into the right mindset.
 Looking polished and professional can help you leave a lasting impression on your teachers and other students.
 Picking out a learn-from-home outfit doesn’t have to be a chore, either.
 Avoid looking disheveled, or like you just rolled out of bed – and don’t forget to wear a complete outfit (pants are a must!)

 Of course, what everyone needs to succeed will vary.
 Before enrolling in an online course, be sure to look into what you will need and ensure this is viable for you.
 Many options have different pros and cons.
 Some, like accelerated bootcamps, may be more suitable for those with no experience who are hoping to enter the job market in less than a year.

-At San Diego State University, we offer digital skills bootcamps for cybersecurity and digital marketing.
+At San Diego State University, we offer digital skills bootcamps for cybersecurity and software development.
 We provide in-depth courses led by industry-leading professionals available in virtual classroom settings with Q&A sessions, career services, and professional guidance every step of the way.
 Contact us today to learn more about our programs and how you can schedule a one-on-one with an admissions advisor!